-Circle the estate of Crichel House, set in its stunning 18th century manmade landscape.
-Its history includes a tragedy that changed the course of the Royal family.
+Circle the estate of Crichel House, set in a stunning 18th century manmade landscape, its history includes a tragedy that changed the course of the Royal family.
 Discover the elegant avenue of Beech trees, leading to the remains of the village.
-Follow the route of the Roman soldiers along Ackling Dyke towards Badbury Rings, but diverting off to visit possibly the longest thatch in the country.
+Follow the route of the Roman soldiers along Ackling Dyke towards Badbury Rings, diverting off to visit one of the longest thatch roofs in the country.
 Explore the Roman and medieval landscape, along its old tracks, with the neighbouring woodland still hiding many secrets.

 Distance: 5 miles